BrandEmbassy/slim-nette-extension/README.md

                             # This is service will be invoked to handle the request
                             service: App\CreateChannelAction

                             # Here middleware stack is defined.
-It evaluate from bottom to top
+It's evaluated from bottom to top.
                             middleware:
                                 - App\SomeOtherMiddleware # last in row
                                 - App\UsuallyRequestDataValidationMiddleware # second in row